 My personal philosophy is this: the reason dogs don’t live as long as we do is so we can help more dogs.
 Take your time to do your grieving, but not too much.
 As devastating as it was (and still is) to lose Rex, the number one thing that brought me comfort was to adopt another dog who needed me.
 After Rex’s passing, I ran across Big Duke’s picture on a shelter website and his resemblance to Rex was uncanny.
 Saying goodbye to Rex allowed me to save Big Duke from a high kill shelter.
 I felt like it was Rex’s way of letting me know that it was time to turn my grief towards something positive.
 Saying goodbye to Rex allowed me to say hello to Big Duke, and saving a life has helped me to heal.

+Once you say goodbye, the healing can begin.
+You can learn more about the grieving process and how to move on after the death of a pet here.
 It’s also important to know what would happen to your pets should you pass away or become too ill to care for them.
 You can read about creating a pet estate plan here.